-Supporting the work of councillors is the organisational structure of the council, headed by the Executive Board team, led by the Chief Executive, Mrs Pat Pratley.
-During 2017/18 the Executive Board comprised of the Chief Executive, two Executive Directors and the statutory section 151 officer, Mr Paul Jones.
+Supporting the work of councillors is the organisational structure of the council, headed by the Executive Leadership team, led by the Chief Executive, Mrs Pat Pratley.
+During 2018/19 the Executive comprised of the Chief Executive and three Executive Directors, one of whom is also the statutory section 151 officer, Mr Paul Jones.
 The statutory role of monitoring officer / borough solicitor to the council is held by Ms Sara Freckleton.